RienNeVaPlus/type-arango/API.md

 ### `@Route.GET(path?, schema?, roles?, summary?, options?)`

-When used as a `ClassDecorator` it will create a default route for returning documents of the collection by key.
+Creates a `GET` route on `collectionName/{_key}`.
-When used on a static method of the collection a custom request will be created.
+ When used as a `ClassDecorator` a default route for returning a single document of the collection is created.
+When used on a static method of the collection a custom route executing the very same function with the [RouteArg](#routearg) argument will be created.

 - **path**? `string` - a rich path string (can contain simple types, eg. `/:var=number`)
 - **schema**? `(enjoi: Enjoi) => Joi` - a Joi schema for accessing the request